tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 However, the liveness properties of weakly synchronous protocols can fail completely when the expected timing assumptions are violated (e.g., due to a malicious network adversary).

 Even when the weak synchrony assumptions are satisfied in practice, weakly synchronous protocols degrade significantly in throughput when the underlying network is unpredictable.
-Unfortunately, weakly asynchronous protocols require timeout parameters that are difficult to tune, especially in cryptocurrency application settings; and when the chosen trout values are either too long to too short, throughput can be hampered.
+Unfortunately, weakly asynchronous protocols require timeout parameters that are difficult to tune, especially in cryptocurrency application settings; and when the chosen timeout values are either too long to too short, throughput can be hampered.

 In terms of feasibility, both weak and partially synchronous protocols are equivalent- a protocol that succeeds in one setting can be systematically adapted for another.
 In terms of concrete performance, however, adjusting for weak synchrony means gradually increasing the timeout parameter over time (e.g. by an exponential back-off policy).
 This results in delays when recovering from transient network partition.
 Protocols typically manifest these assumptions in the form of a timeout event.
 For example, if parties detect that no progress has been made within a certain interval, then they take a corrective action such as electing a new leader.
 Asynchronous protocols do not rely on timers, and make progress whenever messages are delivered, regardless of actual clock time. [[6]]